 Two Lochs Trail

-The picnic benches are located directly outside the main visitor centre, with great views of our bird feeders.
-There is space for a wheelchair at the round bench or on the end of the rectangular bench.
+The picnic benches are located directly outside the Nature Centre, with great views of our bird feeders.
+There is a designated space for a wheelchair at the round table.
+Whilst the rectangular bench does not have a designated space, a wheelchair user could sit at the end of this table.
 Visitors are welcome to bring their own picnics, however, snacks and drinks are available from the shop inside the centre and this is accessible via a ramp through the main entrance.

 Customer care support

-Wheelchairs can be obtained from the Welcome Kiosk on request.
+One transit wheelchair can be borrowed from the Welcome Kiosk on request.

-Power sockets are available in the visitor centre and may be used on request.
-Any member of staff or volunteer will be happy to help.
+Power sockets are available in the Nature Centre and may be used on request.
+Any member of the team will be happy to help.

 Emergency evacuation procedures

-There are three emergency exits suitable for wheelchair users.
+There are three emergency exits suitable for wheelchair users in the Nature Centre.

 Customer care support

 Staff have received Visit Scotland disability awareness training and in-house safeguarding course.
-Some staff have acquired an official first aid certificate.
+Some staff have First Aid training.

-Any visitor with accessibility requirements may drive their own vehicle from the car park to the main visitor centre, thereby negating a walk of approximately 250m.
-This does require driving through a locked gate, the key to which can be obtained from the welcome kiosk at the car park.
-Cars can be parked directly outside the visitor centre and more details can be provided by staff on arrival.
+Any visitor with accessibility requirements may drive their own vehicle from the car park to the Nature Centre, thereby negating a walk of approximately 250m.
+This requires driving through a gate, which staff at the Welcome Kiosk will open for you.
+There is room for one car to park directly outside the visitor centre and more details can be provided by staff on arrival.